Adventure Birding 'n Outdoors in New Guinea's Wild West

 However, this alpine lake was in fact named for the Dutch Lieutenant D. Habbema who's military detachment supervised the 1909

 Lorentz Expedition to New Guinea led by Dr. H. A. Lorentz.
-The expedition came first to reach the tropical snow at the base of the
+The expedition came first to reach the tropical snow at the base of

-jagged summit of Mount Trikora, then called Wilhelmina, an achievement which earned Lorentz the hero status back home.
+the jagged summit of Mount Trikora, then called Wilhelmina, an achievement which earned Lorentz the hero status back home.

-Interesting detail: each Dayak-porter the expedition employed apparently was rewarded with a tatoe of a snow-clad
+Interesting detail: each Dayak-porter the expedition employed apparently was rewarded with a tatoe of a

-the actual summit was never reached, Lorentz falls down and breaks a few ribbs.
-One Dayak-porter gets lost in the thick fogg and
+Trikora, of which the actual summit was never reached, Lorentz falls down and breaks a few ribbs.
+One Dayak-porter gets lost in

-dies of exhaustion.
-Then, due to lack of food on the return journey, the rest of the expedition nearly succumbs.
-One Dutch soldier
+the thick fogg and dies of exhaustion.
+Then, due to lack of food on the return journey, the rest of the expedition nearly

-disappears without a trace in the dense forest, and a second Dayak-porter dies totally enfeebled.
-Eventually, the party manages to
+succumbs.
+One Dutch soldier disappears without a trace in the dense forest, and a second Dayak-porter dies totally enfeebled.

-reach the expedition vessel 'Arend' which lay anchored on an inland jungle river, still known as the North or Lorentz River.
+Eventually, the party manages to reach the expedition vessel 'Arend' which lay anchored on an inland jungle river, still known as

 In 1913 the actual summit of Trikora was reached on a Dutch military expedition led by Captain A. Franssen